 In May 2002, the first five Togolese pastors were ordained in the Lutheran Church of Togo (ELT).
 A second class of four students of the CLET graduated and were ordained in December 2003 and February 2004 in the chapel of the Lutheran parish in Dapaong.
 At the end of 2006, the ELT was blessed with the ordination of five more new pastors.
 The men had completed three years of study at the Lutheran Center for Theological Studies in Dapaong, a year of field work, and at least one year of vicarage before reaching this goal.

-LCMS World Relief and Human Care has supported mercy projects in Togo by providing grants for interest-free loans to farmers, so that they might purchase livestock; medicine and medical equipment; digging wells; drought and famine relief; agriculture programs; road improvement; clinic restoration; literacy programs; assistance to families affected by civil conflict and flood disaster response.
+The LCMS has supported mercy projects in Togo by providing grants for interest-free loans to farmers so they might purchase livestock; provide medicine and medical equipment; dig wells; provide drought and famine relief; benefit agriculture programs; make road improvements; restore clinics; benefit literacy programs; and provide assistance to families affected by civil conflict and flood disaster response.

 The Lutheran Church of Togo currently has 10 ordained ministers, more than 30 congregations and preaching stations and more than 5,000 baptized members.